What is an Orthodox Christian College?

 Will I learn what I need to compete in the workplace?

 A liberal arts education will not only give you the tools you need to be talented and versatile in a constantly changing economy, but also enrich you as a person and member of the global community.
 Some people think of big public universities as being more career-oriented than small colleges.
 While it is true that a larger institution can be just right for many people, especially if they are set on one profession or career path, a liberal arts education ensures that a student has a solid and broad education.
-The availability of extracurricular activities and work-study positions and internships often allow students to gain important skills and build their resumes as they earn their degrees.
+The availability of extracurricular activities, work-study positions and internships often allow students to gain important skills and build their resumes as they earn their degrees.
 Students also complete a senior independent study project that allows them to specialize in a specific area of study.
 The College offers a challenging curriculum that prepares students to be problem-solving, curious, hard-working, dynamic individuals who are able to achieve success in many areas of their lives.

 Will I have as many opportunities available to me at a small college?